 Dr. Jeanine Davis helps farmers improve the sustainability and profitability of their farms by optimizing organic production systems, introducing and developing new crops, and improving the sustainability of commercial vegetable production systems.
 “My vision is that someday, in the not too distant future, everyone will have access to local fresh fruits and vegetables because there will be successful farms everywhere, and every family will have a personal garden or access to a community food garden,” says Davis.
 She has worked with N.C.
 State for more than 30 years.

-Her numerous professional honors include the Carolina Farm Stewardship Association Activist of the Year Award and the North Carolina Vegetable Growers Association Support Award.
+Davis’s numerous professional honors include the American Society for Horticultural Science Fellow of the Society, Carolina Farm Stewardship Association Activist of the Year Award, United Natural Products Alliance-NC Chapter Visionary Leadership Award, and the North Carolina Vegetable Growers Association Support Award.
 She has been recognized five times with the Extension Blue Ribbon Publication Award from the Southern Region – American Society for Horticultural Science.

 Davis is located at the Mountain Horticultural Crops Research & Extension Center in Mills River.

 - Current opportunities and best practices for ginseng ?, Proceedings of the 2014 annual meeting of the international plant propagators society (2015)

 - Echinacea and its alkylamides: Effects on the influenza A-induced secretion of cytokines, chemokines, and PGE(2) from RAW 264.7 macrophage-like cells, International Immunopharmacology (2010)